Our Farm

 • SUSTAINABLE COCOA FARMING: THE AGROFORESTRY SYSTEM ON EL CACAO

-• OUR INTEGRATED AGRICULTURE: PRINCIPLES THAT MAKE A DIFFERENCE
+• INTEGRATED AGRICULTURE: PRINCIPLES THAT MAKE THE DIFFERENCE

 Our farming methods follow the principles of Integrated farming, which include, for example, energy efficiency, the avoidance of emissions (climate-positive), sustainable soil fertility, composting, and biodiversity.